-- Upton Junior School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A/B of KCSIE 2022 as appropriate.
-Electronic versions are kept on SharePoint. - Parents/carers can obtain a copy of the Upton Junior School Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the Trust website - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual pupil/student situations or identifying features of families as part of their oversight responsibility.
+- Liberty Training will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2022 as appropriate.
+This will be shared with all staff during annual September CPD, with staff signing to confirm they have read the document, as well as being displayed on the safeguarding notice board. - Parents/carers can obtain a copy of the college Child and Adult Protection and Safeguarding Policy and other related policies on request.
+Additionally, our policies can be viewed via the college website. - The policy forms part of our college development plan and will be reviewed annually by the headteacher, leadership team and directors. - The Designated Safeguarding Lead/Headteacher will ensure regular reporting on safeguarding activity and systems to the directors.